Kids Dentist Office Dramatic Play Ideas

 If it isn’t, be sure you read books about the dentist and oral hygiene, show dentist related pictures, and talk about it before you implement it so that the kids playing dentist can learn about the subject before hand.

-This will help to make things much more interesting and build on what children already know about the subject.
+This will help to make things much more interesting and for you to build on what children already know about the subject.

 Dramatic Play Ideas for a Dentist Office: